onap/vnfrqts-requirements/docs/Chapter5/Tosca.rst

 .. req::
     :id: R-01123
-    :target: VNF
+    :target: VNF/PNF
     :keyword: MUST
-    :introduced: casablanca
+    :introduced: Dublin

-    The VNF package Manifest file **MUST** contain: VNF package meta-data, a list of all artifacts (both internal and external) entry's including their respected URI's, an algorithm to calculate a digest and a digest result calculated on the content of each artifacts, as specified in ETSI GS NFV-SOL004.
-The VNF Package MUST include VNF Identification Data to uniquely identify the resource for a given VNF provider.
-The identification data must include: an identifier for the VNF, the name of the VNF as was given by the VNF provider, VNF description, VNF provider, and version.
+    The VNF/PNF package Manifest file **MUST** contain: VNF/PNF package meta-data, a list of all artifacts (both internal and external) entry's including their respected URI's, an algorithm to calculate a digest and a digest result calculated on the content of each artifacts, as specified in ETSI GS NFV-SOL004.
+The VNF/PNF Package MUST include VNFPNF Identification Data to uniquely identify the resource for a given VNF/PNF provider.
+The identification data must include: an identifier for the VNF/PNF, the name of the VNF/PNF as was given by the VNF/PNF provider, VNF/PNF description, VNF/PNF provider, and version.

 .. req::
     :id: R-21322